HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 ```

 the code in {} is django syntax to create html content without hard coding.
-we will use this now in python, first create the URL to view all uploaded files:
+We will use this now in python, first create the URL to view all uploaded files:
 ```python
 url(r'^files/', views.files  ),
 ```